mkkelley/autogrp/README.md

 `client_config.ini` in the same directory as the executable, example files with the necessary documentation are in the project root.

+### Single-Computer Use

+Just run the `autogrp` executable.

+If you follow the advice in the example config and set `run_local_worker` to false for the first run, remember to change it back.
+If you want to analyze a game that has already been downloaded, simply delete the sgf in `games_dir` and run `autogrp` again.

+I know that's a bit clunky and plan to add a real UI to this in the future, but it works for now.

+### Distributed Setup

+Run the `autogrp` executable on a central server.
+If the server is not capable of (or simply should not be) running game analysis, set `run_local_worker` to false in `config.ini`.

+On each of the client machines, you need the `client` executable, `client-config.ini`, all of the available bots for analysis (the ones set in `config.ini` on the server), and goreviewparter.
+Once all of that is done, just run `client`.

 Building
 ========